nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Like, you're not you you don't see any other any other goblins, and this camp looks like it is it's it would support more than just two bugbears and a and a really scruffy goblin.
 Okay.
 So just additional information.
 Sure.
 Yeah.

 Yeah.
-So he responds to Carson with, you know, we don't have any qualm with you or your village.
+So he responds to Karsten with, you know, we don't have any qualm with you or your village.
 We just wish to be left alone.
-What is Carson's response?
+What is Karsten's response?
 And who are the goblins that came to our settlement and wreaked havoc?

 He he kind of he he kind of smiles as if he has like an inside joke, as if there's some sort of inside joke.
 And he says, that would be me and my compatriots.
 It's not a sinister smile.
 It's just a, you know, like I said, just like kind of like a smirk of like, you know, I just just a smirk of like an like he knows something that that you don't quite grasp, that kind of thing.
 But we will not attack we will not attack unprovoked again.